-I don’t just want to teach you about what smart contracts are, I also want you to remember what they are.
+I don’t just want to teach you about what is a smart contract, I also want you to remember the information given.
 So, to do that, I have highlighted three key points that you should read and try to remember what is a smart contract:

 A smart contract is an agreement between two people in the form of computer code.
 They run on the blockchain, so they are stored on a public database and cannot be changed.